 Do your locks make you want to pull your hair out?
 We understand.
 As women, we spend a lot of time— and a fortune— trying to attain that perfect style.
 For women of colour, it’s even more problematic.
 Chemical treatments work, but they leave the strands dry and damaged.

 Besides which, chemical treatments are permanent.
 What if you want to rock an afro one day and switch to smooth and sleek the next?
-You’ve probably wondered if there are methods to achieve hair straightening at home naturally.
+You’ve probably wondered if there are methods to achieve natural hair straightening at home.
 Relax, we’ve got you covered.
 And there won’t be a chemical relaxer in sight.

 In this post, we’ll let you know how to straighten hair naturally permanently or otherwise so that it stays sleek and sassy as long as you like.